Faucet Basics: Part 7 Faucet Companies Some Good, Some Not

 Is There a "Best" Business Model?

-There is a relationship between business model and the quality of the faucets sold by the company, the strength of its warranty, the availability of replacement parts and post-sale customer support.
+There is a relationship between a business model and the quality of the faucets sold by the company, the strength of its warranty, the availability of replacement parts, and post-sale customer support.
 It is not a perfect relationship, however.
 Not every Manufacturer produces better faucets than every Specifier.
-But, as a general rule, Manufacturers and Assemblers do tend to produce higher quality faucets, provide better post-sale support, a more extensive replacement parts system and a stronger warranty that Marketeers and Retail Rebranders, which often provide little or nor post-sale support and only a limited replacement parts system, if any.
+But, as a general rule, Manufacturers and Assemblers do tend to produce higher quality faucets, provide better post-sale support, a more extensive replacement parts system, and a stronger warranty than Marketeers and Retail Rebranders, which often provide little or no post-sale support and only a limited replacement parts system, if any.

 There are always exceptions.
 Manufacturers that assemble faucets in Mexico, produce faucets of little better than average quality, while sell better quality faucets.

 The most obvious difference among business models seems to be in after-sale support.
-It is clear that most Retail Rebranders appear to have the most after-sale support issues.
+Retail Rebrandershave the most after-sale support issues.
 It is usually not possible to tell who actually made the store brand faucet and therefore where to get replacement parts.
 And, the stores often don't know.
 Plus, store brands are often not the manufacturer's regular line of faucet, so replacement parts may not be in inventory anyway.

 Retail sellers such as have no organized replacement parts programs.
 The ad hoc solution to getting parts is to scavenge them from faucets still on the shelf.
 Not a very satisfactory solution that will hold up over the years.
 In a few years they will be out of faucets from which to scavenge, then where do they get parts?

 Marketeers, too, generally offer sparse after-sale support.
 They are wholesalers and typically have very limited in-house support capabilities, if any.
 Companies such as candidly admit that they will keep replacement parts on hand for just a few years.
 What they do to support their lifetime warranties after that few years is anyone's guess.